FLAG & LSR fact sheet

 Which companies are eligible for SBTi FLAG regulations?

-Companies categorised under (SBTi) FLAG-designated sectors or with over 20% FLAG-related emissions are required to set FLAG targets.
+Companies categorized under (SBTi) FLAG-designated sectors or with over 20% FLAG-related emissions are required to set FLAG targets.
 They must establish a baseline year, account for land-based emissions and removals separately, and trace primary commodity emissions in processed products.

 What is the difference between SBTi FLAG and GHG Protocol’s Land Sector & Removals guidance?